snrnats/doc-centre/docfx_project/api/help/getting_consignment_data.md

 # Getting Consignment Data

 PRO offers several endpoints that return consignment data.
-Some of these endpoints return information on a specific consignment, while some are "search" endpoints that return the details of those consignments that meet a particular set of criteria.
+This page explains how to fetch data on an individual consignment, and how to search for consignments that meet a particular set of criteria.

+---

 ## Getting Data For a Specific Consignment